tenzir/tenzir/web/docs/understand/formats/json.md

 `62.12`) as opposed to strings with unit (e.g., `1.04 mins`).

 This comes in handy when downstream processing involves arithmetic on time durations.
-Performing this with the SI suffix notation would require addional parsing.
+Performing this with the SI suffix notation would require additional parsing.

 ### `--omit-nulls` (Printer)